Adrawal/Employee/README.md

 Application feature
 ===================
 this application is developed to maintain the employee information such as personal info, contact info.
-In this Application user get perform below operation :-
+In this Application user gets to perform below operation :-
 >#### *retrieve All Employee Info*
 >#### *add new Employee*
 >#### *remove employee info*